allegroai/clearml-docs/docs/getting_started/ds/ds_second_steps.md

 Models are a special kind artifact.
 Models created by popular frameworks (such as Pytorch, Tensorflow, Scikit-learn) are automatically logged by ClearML.
 All snapshots are automatically logged.
-In order to make sure we also automatically upload the model snapshot (instead of saving its local path) we need to pass a storage location for the model files to be uploaded to.
+In order to make sure we also automatically upload the model snapshot (instead of saving its local path), we need to pass a storage location for the model files to be uploaded to.

 For example, upload all snapshots to an S3 bucket: